suitjs/core/FULLDESCRIPTION.md

 # Suit Framework

-A confortable MVC framework to walk around.
+The confortable MVC framework to walk around.

 * Name your Views
 * Add your Controllers